kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/http_connection_manager.md

 One of the fields in the HTTP Connection Manager Plugin is `tracing`.
 This specifies the listener-specific tracing configuration.

-For notes on configuring and using tracing with Gloo Edge, please see the [tracing setup docs.]({{% versioned_link_path fromRoot="/guides/observability/tracing/" %}})
+For documentation on configuring and using tracing with Gloo Edge, please see the [tracing setup docs.]({{% versioned_link_path fromRoot="/guides/observability/tracing/" %}})

 A tracing upstream or cluster can be specified using `collectorUpstreamRef` or `clusterName` respectively.
-The tracing configuration fields of the Gateway Custom Resource (CR) are highlighted below.
+The tracing configuration fields of the Gateway Custom Resource (CR) are highlighted here:

 {{< tabs >}}
 {{< tab name="collectorUpstreamRef">}}